alima-webdev/zotero-review-assistant/README.md

 ## License

-This plugin is released under the [insert license here] license.
+This plugin is released under the GNU GENERAL PUBLIC license.
 See the LICENSE file for more details.

-## Acknowledgments

-We would like to thank the Zotero community for their support and feedback in the development of this plugin.